Qumulo/docs/supermicro.md

    FTV failed!

    The following issues were detected:
-   check_cpu_model: FAIL: We require one of: AMD EPYC 7502P 24-Core Processor.
-You have AMD EPYC 7402P 24-Core Processor.
+check_cpu_model: FAIL: We require one of: AMD EPYC 7402P 24-Core Processor.
+You have Qumulo Grumpquat 4000 Processor.
    FIX: Contact Qumulo Care.
    Not fixable issues were detected.